DreamOfTheRedChamber/system-design-interviews/multiDC.md

 			+ Shard key varies with each request.
 			+ Shard Id -> DC mapping does not change much.
 	- Data:
 		- Sharded DC: Contains eventual consistent sharded data.
+For example, in case of ecommerce system, each buyer has their own orders, comments, user behaviors.
 		- Global zone DC: Contains strong consistent global data.
+For example, in case of ecommerce system, all users will see the same inventory.
 * Typical flow:
 	- Step1.
 A request comes to API router layer with sharding keys (geographical location, user Id, order Id)
 	- Step2.
-API router When a request come, the API router layer component will determine the DC which contains the shard
+The API router layer component will determine the DC which contains the shard
 	- Step3.
 	- Step4.
 (Optional) It will call "Inter DC Call Router" in case it needs to use data in another sharded DC (e.g. Suppose the sharded DC is based on geographical location, a buyer on an ecommerce website wants to look at a seller's product who is in another city.)
 	- Step5.
 (Optional) It will call "Global zone" in case it needs to access the global strong consistent data (e.g. )